-On April 1, 2015, the Company entered into a new leasing arrangement for office space.
-The lease, which is held by Guatavita Gold Corporation was assigned to Manson effective April 1, 2015.
+a) On April 1, 2017, the Company entered into a new leasing arrangement for office space.
 Pursuant to the assignment agreement, the Company is committed to pay base lease costs plus additional rent, which include it's proportionate share of costs incurred in the operation, maintenance, management and supervision of the property as defined by the landlord's current lease for the premises.
-Additionally, Manson has entered into sublease agreements with three other corporations including Guatavita Gold Corporation and Northern Abitibi Mining Corp..
-Effective February 1, 2016, the sublease was renegotiated to include Northern Abitibi Mining Corp. as the sole sub lessee (see Note 17 - "Related party balances and transactions and key management remuneration") to the termination of the lease, March 31, 2017.
+Additionally, Manson entered into sublease agreements with CANEX Metals Inc. (see Note 17 - "Related party balances and transactions and key management remuneration") to the termination of the lease, March 31, 2018.

-As at September 30, 2016, the committed lease costs to the termination of the lease are as follows:
+As at September 30, 2017, the committed lease costs to the termination of the lease are as follows:

-October 1, 2016 to March 31, 2017
+October 1, 2017 to March 31, 2018

 \$

-Base lease cost 10,400
+Base lease cost 5,200

 Expected additional rents 13,600

-Total expected lease cost 24,000
+Total expected lease cost 18,800

-Expected sublease revenue (12,000)
+Expected sublease revenue (9,400)

-Net commitment for lease 12,000
+Net commitment for lease 9,400